BIGJRA/BIGJRA.github.io/reborn.md

 Head over to the Grand Stairway and make your way to B1F.
 At the top right, smash a rock, pick up a hidden *Green Shard*, then go up.
 In this new room you can find a hidden *PP Up*, *Exp.
 Candy L*, and a stationary *Exp.
 Candy M*.
 Talk to the hiker in here for a *Mining Kit*.

 The Mining Kit allows us to finally deal with all those glowing rocks everywhere.
 Essentially we get to play the Gen 4 mining minigame except the prizes are actually good.
-Each stone will generate 2-4 items, picked via the following probabilities:
+Each stone will generate 2-4 items.

+**Mining Probabilities**

 |Item             |%     |
 |-----------------|------|